Skip to main content

 Prerequisite: Drawing and Painting

 The course is designed for students who are in their third or fourth year of art.
 This course is especially directed toward those preparing an art portfolio for college entrance.
 It is advanced study in areas of individual interest with increased emphasis on analysis of structural, formal, and aesthetic relationships in the expression of space and form.
 The course is designed to allow the experienced art student to investigate specific areas of art in depth.
 Students who take this course must be self-motivated and self-directed as well as cooperative and responsible.
 The goals and standards will be met by explaining the advanced elements and principles of design in lecture format, supplemented with slides and examples of artwork.
 The assessment of work will be completed through critical analysis of work through individual and group critiques.
 Evaluation standards will be explained to students and provided to them as a scoring guide based on originality, composition, presentation, technical quality, and time management.
 This course may be repeated.
-Lab fees will be charged. *This course can be applied to the Honors Diploma.
+Lab fees will be charged.

 DRAMA 1